 To make this list simpler to…ahem…digest (foreshadowing pun game is strong), the list will be split between edible and non-edible items.
 Let’s start with things you can’t eat!

-Mini Sky Lanterns
+1. Mini Sky Lanterns

 Now there are things and souvenirs which you bring back from a place which you have to tell people where you brought them back from.
 And then there are Taiwan’s mini sky lanterns.

-You see, in a small town called Shifen, a little ways east of Taipei, it’s become a tradition (and more recently, a hot tourist activity) to release sky lanterns containing the wishes and messages of the people who bought them at night.
+You see, in a small town called Shifen, a little way east of Taipei, it’s become a tradition (and more recently, a hot tourist activity) to release sky lanterns containing the wishes and messages of the people who bought them at night.

 Where to buy them: You can find these trinkets in abundance in Shifen although there are also a few stores selling them outside Ningxia Market in Taipei.

-Stone ornaments and wood carvings
+2. Stone ornaments and wood carvings

 Image credit: starbright

 In terms of stone ornaments, in addition to jade (which can sometimes be expensive), you can find a lot of stores or stalls which sell necklace pieces made of uniquely formed stones with beautiful natural designs.
-Out of all these stones however, the most uniquely Taiwanese is the Hualien rose marble.
-It’s unique texture makes it look like a Chinese landscape painting.
+Out of all these stones, however, the most uniquely Taiwanese is the Hualien rose marble.
+Its unique texture makes it look like a Chinese landscape painting.

 Where to buy them: For wood carvings, you would want to pick those up while in Miaoli County.
 Although you can probably find carpenter stores in any place in Taiwan, the town of Sanyi in Miaoli County is known to be home to some of the finest wood craftsmen around.
 For stone ornaments, some of the finest marble can be found in Hualien, near Taroko National Park.